Youth Mental Health

-Free and low-barrier mental wellness resources for middle and high school aged Seattle youth, and young adults up to age 24.
+Free mental wellness resources for middle and high school aged Seattle youth, and young adults up to age 24.

-The City of Seattle Department of Education and Early Learning (DEEL) is proud to partner with a variety of mental health care providers and practitioners to support the mental wellness of Seattle youth and young adults, with a focus on young people ages 13 to 24.
+The City of Seattle is proud to provide access to free mental health care for young people in Seattle.
+The Department of Education and Early Learning (DEEL) partners with a several mental health care providers to support the mental wellness of Seattle youth and young adults, with a focus on young people ages 13 to 24.

-DEEL partnerships include local, Seattle-based providers who offer in-person and virtual counseling and therapy services in 1:1 and group formats.
-They also include nationally recognized platforms that specialize in virtual telehealth.
-Additionally, through a longstanding partnership with Public Health – Seattle King County DEEL is proud to support mental health resources on-site through School-Based Health Centers (SBHCs).
+You can access FREE mental health care with one of our partner providers.
+There are local providers who offer in-person and virtual counseling services in 1:1 and group formats.
+There are also app-based platforms that offer virtual telehealth.
+Additionally, through a partnership with Public Health – Seattle King County mental health services are on-site through School-Based Health Centers (SBHCs).

-Together, this unique range of mental wellness offerings is designed to remove barriers to access and grant options for youth to receive care in the ways best suited to their individual needs.
+These free mental wellness resources are designed to remove barriers to access and create options for youth to receive care in the best ways for their needs.

 Eligibility